Jorgemucisalumfilho/cli/docs/source.md

  Run gh version to check if it worked.

     Windows
-   Run bin\gh version to check if it worked.
+   Run bingh version to check if it worked.

  Cross-compiling binaries for different platforms criptomoeda